Parent Guide

 If a person involved is a member of the PHA (including players, coaches, managers, parents and volunteers) has taken part in bullying behavior, a warning will be given.
 If the behavior continues, that person may be suspended or excluded from the rink for up to three full games.
 Any further incidents will be referred to the PHA Board for further action.
 These followup actions can include further warnings, discussions with parents, further suspensions or exclusions, ineligibility for tournaments and playoffs, and removal from the team.

 Missed games and practices may result in a loss of playing time, to be decided at the coach’s discretion, based on the legitimacy of the absence.
-Legitimate absences include, but are not limited to illness, injury and participation in mandatory school and religious activities.
-Repeated absences may result in a loss of playing time and reduction in a player’s prospects for selection in future years.
+Legitimate absences include, but are not limited to, illness, injury, and participation in mandatory school and religious activities.
+Repeated absences may result in a loss of playing time and a reduction in a player’s prospects for selection in future years.

 While on Trinity Pawling School Grounds